ministryofjustice/staff-device-dns-server/documentation/monitoring.md

 The Custom section displays all DNS metrics output by [BIND](https://bind9.readthedocs.io/en/latest/reference.html#bind-9-statistics)

-The dashboards monitor the number of incoming requests, the number of configured records and a subset of [common response codes](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-6) returned by the DNS server:
+The dashboards monitor the number of incoming requests, the number of configured records and a subset of [BIND 9 statistics counters](https://bind9.readthedocs.io/en/latest/reference.html#statistics-counters):

 - QrySuccess (NOERROR)
 - QrySERVFAIL